 On revising your work: Most pros recommend completing the first draft of the book before revising, rewriting, or editing it.
 The alternative -- revising after you finish each chapter or page -- is not so good.
 Jim Frenkel, a Tor editor, says George R. R. Martin is an exception in that respect, and the worst role model to a beginner writer.
 "He doesn't go to on to write an new page until the previous page is perfect.
 And you wonder why his next book is taking so long?"

-Sharon Shinn recalls what Daniel Silva has said on this topic in the book "How to Write a Lot".
+Sharon Shinn recalls what someone else has said on this topic.
 "Revising while you write is like drinking decaf coffee in the morning.
 Great idea, wrong time.
 Your first draft should read like it was hastily translated from Icelandic by a non-native speaker."